organicmaps/organicmaps.github.io/content/faq/general-03-advantages.md

 ---
-title: "F.A.Q. - General questions"
+title: What are the advantages of OM compared to other maps?
 description: "Frequently asked questions for Organic Maps application"

 taxonomies:
   faq: ["General"]

 extra:
-  question: What are the advantages of OM compared to other maps?
   order: 30
 ---